 So which representation is the best?
 That depends on the situation.
 The real series is clearly real valued (if u is real valued), which might be nice to see when working with real functions.
 However, the complex series is more compact and you can do more calculations at the same time.
+It is also not a coincide that $a_k = 0$ in the previous example so sometimes one can also save some work by exploiting symmetries of the function we're considering in the real case.
 So the choice is basically yours, but be aware that you need to be able to handle both variants to pass the course.
 There's also some slight differences in function spaces used, so be careful which series you work with.
-In these notes, most things will be carried out using the complex form, whereas the book does most things with the real form.
-So there.
-You can choose yourself.
+In these notes, most things will be carried out using the complex form, mostly due to the fact that the notation is more compact.